hugopl/reviewit/README.md

 1. Do your job, i.e. code!
 2. Commit it to git
-3. It's ready for review? then just call `rme` command.
+3. It's ready for review? then just call `review push BRANCH` command.

-Done, it's it.
-Your review will be created and the rme command will tell you the URL used for review.
+Your patch will be post to review, aiming to be merged into BRANCH.

+e.g. `review push 3.4.0` will create a merge request with your HEAD commit targeting the 3.4.0 branch.

 ## Updating a merge request

 1. Update your patch (git commit --amend)
-2. call `rme` command.
+2. Call `review push` command.

-Done.

 ## Accepting a merge request

-1. Go to web interface and click accept.
+1. Go to web interface and click accept and the patch should be merged.

-Done, Rme will try to apply and commit your patch, it will tell you if it can't.
-And if it can't, just send another
+Reviewit will try to apply and commit your patch, it will tell you if it can't.
+And if it can't, solve the conflicts (rebase) then send it again for review.

 ## How to setup rme command line interface